omriLugasi/release-toolkit/docs/CONFIGURATION_FILE.md

       "plugins": []
   }
 ```
- - `branch` - Each push to this branch name will invoke the workspace release process.
+ - `branch`: The branch name that triggers the workspace release process upon a push.
- - `folderPath` - The folder path of the workspace in the repo (example `src/workspaces/my-awesome-project-1`)
+ - `folderPath`: The folder path of the workspace in the repo (e.g., src/workspaces/my-awesome-project-1).
- - `id` - This is a unique identifier that should help us define the previous version, do not change it once it's set.
+ - `id`: A unique identifier for the workspace, which helps define the previous version.
+Do not change it once it's set.
- - `plugins` - The plugins that should run on the release process, example are github, npm, npm:mirroring and more ...
+ - `plugins`: An array of plugins to run during the release process (e.g., GitHub, npm, npm).

-## CommitPatterns
+### CommitPatterns
-Release toolkit know how to upgrade your package and github version according to the commits that made, this is where `commitPattern` comes handy,
+The commitPatterns section allows you to specify how commit messages should influence the version upgrade process.
-the idea is to set your convention for commit messages and which type of upgrade each pattern should update.
+This is based on commit message patterns and their corresponding upgrade actions.

 > An example for commit pattern config